samueljo/joQuery/README.md

 // Merges two or more JavaScript objects

 $jo.ajax(options);
-// Receives an options object argument and sends an AJAX request with native JavaScript using an XHR, or XMLHttpRequest object
+// Receives an options object argument and sends an AJAX request with native JavaScript using an XHR, or XMLHttpRequest objectg
 ```

 #### `DOMNodeCollection.prototype` Methods